-Nia Action - what we'll do Deliverable - how we'll do it Timing Funding No. Short Med Long Ong Priority Allocation 6 Enhance current demand management practices through public consultation and associated measurement of current community service levels Ensure participatory asset discussions by undertaking a community focus group workshop to understand community value of assets and compare with current service level measurements ~ High \$2,000 Advocate for support for asset sustainability Advocate to State and Federal Government for support to renew the City's regional facilities ~ Medium Operational 7 through the promotion of City assets and the development potential of underutilised public open spaces Pursue partnership opportunities with appropriate funding bodies v Medium Operational
+No. Action - what we'll do Deliverable - how we'll do it Timing Funding INO.
+Action - what we ii do Deliverable - now we il do it Short Med Long Ong Priority Allocation 6 Enhance current demand management practices through public consultation and associated measurement of current community service levels Ensure participatory asset discussions by undertaking a community focus group workshop to understand community value of assets and compare with current service level measurements √ High \$2,000 7 Advocate for support for asset sustainability Advocate to State and Federal Government for support to renew the City's regional facilities ✓ Medium Operational 7 through the promotion of City assets and the development potential of underutilised public open spaces Pursue partnership opportunities with appropriate funding bodies √ Medium Operational